Register as New Patient

-We will be accepting up to 20 patient registrations per week.
+We will be accepting between 10 to 20 patient registrations per week.
 (Increased workload from Covid-19 and seasonal illnesses will determine how many registrations we can process on a weekly basis).
 To book one of these places you should call the practice after 10am on Monday morning.
 Places will be given on a first come first served basis.
-You will given the address to email your registration and supporting documents.
-Please download and complete the registration forms (Patient Registration form and New Patient Questionnaire).
+We will ask you to provide an email address for us to send you the registration forms.
+Please download and complete these registration forms (Patient Registration form and New Patient Questionnaire and Checklist).
+You will be given the address to email your registration and supporting documents back to us.

 For formal identification we will accept a scan/photo of your birth certificate, passport, photographic driving licence or National Identity Card.
 For proof of address we will accept a utility bill, bank statement, or rent/mortgage agreement.
 Missing information will lead to a delay in your registration.

 Please allow 1 week for the registration process to be completed before asking for an appointment.
-If you are on regular medication you must then make a telephone appointment with a GP to dicuss these before you will be able to request a prescription.
+If you are on regular medication you must then make a telephone appointment with a GP to discuss these before you will be able to request a prescription.

 Note, we do not operate a waiting list.